-All law students are required to file the Free Application for Federal Student Aid (FAFSA) each year to be evaluated for federal aid eligibility.
-A FAFSA is not required in order to be considered for Law Merit Scholarships or awards.
+Students who are eligible to receive federal aid are required to file the Free Application for Federal Student Aid (FAFSA) each year to be evaluated for federal aid eligibility.
+In general, students on F-1 and J-1 visas are not eligible for financial aid.
+A FAFSA is not required in order to be considered for law school scholarships or awards.